 - Improved flexibility: Flexible IT environments are created that are capable of interacting with contemporary platforms such as web-enabled software.
 This flexibility allows the alignment of IT systems to dynamic business needs.

-From experience, we are familiar with the complexity and costs involved in the migration of a legacy application and the problems associated with this process when inappropriate methods are employed.
-This is why we always check with a potential customer that the use of our tools and methods can offer a significant advantage.
+We are well aware of the complexity and costs involved in the migration of a legacy application, as well as the problems associated with this process when inappropriate methods are employed.
+That’s why we always check with a potential customer that the use of our tools and methods can offer them a significant advantage.

 - Re-engineering: Rebuilding legacy applications with the same or enhanced business functionality on new platforms with a Service-Oriented Architecture (often known as SOA integration and enablement).
-In our projects we use the powerful tool Axional Studio, which helps our teams to achieve greater productivity and to implement a new system that meets the business needs.
+In our projects we use the powerful tool Axional Studio, which helps our teams achieve greater productivity and implement a new system that meets their business’s needs.

 - Re-hosting: Re-architecting to a new environment.
-The legacy applications are deployed on a modern platform, reducing the maintenance cost of applications on legacy platforms.
-Our Database Migration tools and framework facilitates the data migration regardless of data model complexity and the diversity of data bases.
+The legacy applications are launched on a modern platform, reducing the maintenance cost of applications on legacy platforms.
+Our Database Migration tools and framework facilitates data migration regardless of data model complexity and database variety.
 Combined with the Axional Studio development framework, a substantial reduction in project costs and schedules can be achieved.

 - Package deployment: Legacy applications are replaced with modern, off-the-shelf packages or ERP software.

-The right mix of approaches is determined by the business needs driving the modernization, potential risks, time constraints and the nature of the source environment and legacy applications.
-Our offer includes Axional ERP a comprehensive ERP package build on a Web-native application suite.
+The right mix of approaches is determined by the business needs driving the modernization, potential risks, time constraints, and the nature of the source environment and legacy applications.
+Our offer includes Axional ERP, a comprehensive ERP package built on a web-native application suite.

-The purpose of a modernization methodology is to document techniques that allow preservation of existing business functions and to align those techniques with standard software development practices.
+The purpose of a modernization method is to document techniques that allow preservation of existing business functions, aligning those techniques with standard software development practices.